eknigge/tolldata/Readme.md

 This analysis can be repeated a desired number of times and the `get_test_result` method can be used to aggregate this information.

-# Testing Script
+# Testing
-To test this module run `python -m pytest` which will execute the `test_tollData` script.
-The script is not an exhaustive set of tests, but it should be sufficient to validate any major errors.
+To test this module run `python -m pytest` which will execute the `test_TollData` script.
+The script is not an exhaustive set of tests, but it should be sufficient to validate major errors.